Triston Casas Player Props: Red Sox vs. Reds

-The Boston Red Sox, including Triston Casas (.265 slugging percentage in past 10 games, including zero homers), battle starting pitcher Luke Weaver and the Cincinnati Reds at Fenway Park, Wednesday at 7:10 PM ET.
+The Boston Red Sox, including Triston Casas (.250 on-base percentage in past 10 games, 58 points below season-long percentage), battle starter Hunter Greene and the Cincinnati Reds at Fenway Park, Thursday at 7:10 PM ET.

-He had a hitless showing in his previous game (0-for-5) against the Reds.
+He had a hitless performance in his most recent game (0-for-5) against the Reds.

 Triston Casas Game Info & Props vs. the Reds